computationalgeography/leco/README.md

 A spatial barrier can be specified by setting the ranges for both x and y values.
 The bar_impermeability parameter determines the degree of hinder as opposed by the barrier, ranging from 0 to 1 whereby a value of 0 means no hinder and a value of 1 complete blockage.
 The impermeability is used to proportionally decrease the probability of an agent to move and interact across the barrier.
 When an agent at first try is not allowed to pass the barrier, it will remain at it's previous position.

 Population dynamics can follow constant birth and death rates as determined in the configuration file by setting the logistic_growth boolean to false.
 If logistic_growth is set to true, the number of agents will increase following a logistic growth curve with a constant death rate as configured.
 The carrying capacity K is determined by the number of agents * the multiplier as specified in the configuration file.
-Furthermore, the user can specify the duration of the logistic growth from the first time step untill the end_growth_time step.
+Furthermore, the user can specify the duration of the logistic growth from the first time step until the end_growth_time step.

 ## Post-processing options